adeelfeb/react-daily-tasker/ENVIRONMENT_SETUP.md

 | `REACT_APP_GOOGLE_MAPS_API_KEY` | Google Maps API key | `your-google-maps-api-key` |
 | `REACT_APP_ANALYTICS_ID` | Analytics tracking ID | `your-analytics-id` |

+## Cloudinary Setup (For Image Upload Feature)

+To enable the image upload feature, you need to set up a Cloudinary account:

+1. **Create Cloudinary Account:**
+   - Go to [Cloudinary](https://cloudinary.com) and sign up for a free account
+   - Verify your email address

+2. **Get Your Credentials:**
+   - Log in to your Cloudinary dashboard
+   - Go to the "Dashboard" section
+   - Copy your Cloud Name, API Key, and API Secret

+3. **Add to Environment:**
+   - Add the Cloudinary credentials to your backend `.env` file
+   - The image upload feature will work automatically once configured

 ## Security Notes

 ⚠️ **Important Security Considerations:**